MicrosoftDocs/sdk-api/sdk-api-src/content/eaphostpeerconfigapis/nf-eaphostpeerconfigapis-eaphostpeerinvokeinteractiveui.md

-The supplicant should call <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/eaphostpeerconfigapis/nf-eaphostpeerconfigapis-eaphostpeerqueryinteractiveuiinputfields">EapHostPeerQueryInteractiveUIInputFields</a> function first after receiving the <a href="https://docs.microsoft.com/windows/desktop/api/eaphostpeertypes/ne-eaphostpeertypes-eaphostpeerresponseaction">EapHostPeerResponseInvokeUI</a> action code from EAPHost.
-If <a href="https://docs.microsoft.com/previous-versions/windows/desktop/eaphost/eap-related-error-and-information-constants">EAP_E_EAPHOST_METHOD_OPERATION_NOT_SUPPORTED</a> is returned, the supplicant should resort to the traditional model of invoking method interactive UI by calling <b>EapHostPeerInvokeInteractiveUI</b>.
+The supplicant should call [EAP_E_EAPHOST_METHOD_OPERATION_NOT_SUPPORTED](https://docs.microsoft.com/windows/win32/eaphost/eap-related-error-and-information-constants)a> is returned, the supplicant should resort to the traditional model of invoking method interactive UI by calling <b>EapHostPeerInvokeInteractiveUI</b>.

 If called,<b>EapHostPeerInvokeInteractiveUI</b> raises the user interface for the EAP method after the supplicant calls <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/eappapis/nf-eappapis-eaphostpeergetuicontext">EapHostPeerGetUIContext</a>.
 This occurs when a call to <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/eappapis/nf-eappapis-eaphostpeerprocessreceivedpacket">EapHostPeerProcessReceivedPacket</a> returns the <b>EapHostPeerResponseInvokeUi</b>action code. <b>EapHostPeerGetUIContext</b>returns UI context that